xmarre/Copperminer/README.md

 # Copperminer – A Gallery Ripper

-A hassle-free GUI tool to recursively download full-size images from any Coppermine-powered gallery—plus other sites using a simple rules engine (ThePlace2 included).
+A hassle-free GUI tool to recursively download full-size images from any Coppermine-powered gallery—plus other sites using a simple rules engine (ThePlace2 and LiveJournal photos included).
 No thumbnails, no junk—just the real full-size images, organized in folders to match the site’s gallery structure.
 Perfect for backing up fan galleries before they disappear.

 ## Features

 - Point-and-click GUI — No command line needed, always-on dark mode
-- Intelligent discovery — Enter any gallery root or album URL (supports Coppermine and rule-based sites like ThePlace2)
+- Intelligent discovery — Enter any gallery root or album URL (supports Coppermine and rule-based sites like ThePlace2 or LiveJournal photos)
 - Album tree — Finds and displays all real albums for selection, ignoring “Last uploads”, “Most viewed”, and other virtual/special albums
 - Optional special galleries toggle — Include “Last uploads”, “Most viewed”, etc. only when you want them
 - Preserves structure — Downloads images into folders/subfolders that match the gallery’s layout